uvarc/accord/docs/user-guide.md

 ### Create an Environment

 From the ACCORD console, select the project you want to work with.
-Next select an environment from the list of environments.
+Next select an environment.
 Your container should be running within a few seconds and will appear under "Running Environments" on the same page.

 To learn more about your choices of environment, see [Environments](https://accord-documentation.uvarc.io/environments)

 ### View the status of an environment

 Check the "Running Environments" section of the ACCORD console.
-This will tell you the type of environment, when you created it, how long it has been running, and how to connect to or terminate it.
+This will tell you the type of environment, when you created it, how long it has been running, and how to connect or terminate it.

 ### Connect to an Environment